SiaFoundation/renterd/README.md

 ## Config

-To have a working autopilot, it must be configured with a sane config.
-The autopilot's configuration is configurable through the following endpoints:
+The configuration can be updated through the UI or by using the following endpoints:

 - `GET /api/autopilot/config`
 - `PUT /api/autopilot/config`

+The autopilot will not perform any tasks until it is configured.
+An example configuration can be found below.
 Especially the `contracts` section is important, make sure the `amount` is set to the amount of hosts with which you want to form a contract.
 The `allowance` is the amount of money the autopilot can spend per period, make sure it is not set to zero or contracts won't get formed.

 ```json
 {